Wheel Throwing with one hand only, is it possible?

 Pottery is FUN

 Yep, well it isn’t surprising that doing things that are good for your brain health, relieve stress, and providing a community for you to make new friends, would be fun.
 It’s like when children make a mud pie, but for adults.
-A place you can play, no judgement.
+So whether you’re looing for a long pottery course, or just for a pottery date night in Manchester to impress someone special, this is a place you can play, no judgement.
 You’re likely to have a good time, all while making food vessels for your home to hold everything from tea to noodles.

 Wedging is the process of making clay into a homogenous consistency through kneading, cutting, and slamming the clay down.
 It aligns the clay particles, evens out lumps and moisture levels, and removes air pockets.